root-project/web/manual/math/index.md

 _**Examples**_

-`ROOTSYS/tutorials/foam/foam_kanwa.C`: A simple example on running FOAM in interactive mode.
+{% include tutorial name="foam_kanwa" %} is a simple example on running FOAM in interactive mode.

-`ROOTSYS/tutorials/foam/foam_demo.C`: Shows the usage of FOAM in compiled mode, which is the preferred method.
+{% include tutorial name="foam_demo" %} shows the usage of FOAM in compiled mode, which is the preferred method.

-`ROOTSYS/tutorials/foam/foam_demopers.C`: Demonstrates the persistency of FOAM classes.
+{% include tutorial name="foam_demopers" %} demonstrates the persistency of FOAM classes.

 ## FFTW